GluuFederation/flex/admin-ui/docs/conventions.md

 In practice that means committing with `git commit -S -s -m "<message>"`.

 Don't bypass with `--no-verify` unless approved.
-The hook is the only place lint and type-check run; CI runs the tests but never the linters (see [build-deploy.md](./build-deploy.md#ci)).
+CI does not run lint or type-check, so if you skip the hook nothing catches those before merge except running `npm run check:all` yourself (see [build-deploy.md](./build-deploy.md#ci)).

 ## Comments